Everything you need to know about the visitor record

 Can I extend the visitor record?

 Yes, you can apply for a new visitor record before the current one expires.
-It gives you another maintained status until a decision is made on this new application.
+This will grant you another maintained status until the authorities make a decision on the new application.

-Be aware, a second visitor record application could be refused because you become a risk and show you don’t want to leave Canada.
-You should prepare for this scenario where the visitor record is refused and the letter asks you to leave Canada.
+However, be aware that the second visitor record application could be refused, as it might indicate that you are a risk and don’t intend to leave Canada.
+Therefore, you should prepare for the scenario where the visitor record is refused, and you receive a letter asking you to leave Canada.

 What if the visitor record application is refused?